software-trizzey/djazzy-vscode/README.md

 Scores are based on several factors:

 1. **Query in a loop**: Highest weight.
 Performing database queries inside loops is a common cause of N+1 problems.
+2. **Use of write methods**: High weight.
+Write operations in loops can be particularly inefficient.
-2. **Use of query methods**: Moderate weight.
+3. **Use of query methods**: Moderate weight.
 Certain query methods (like `filter`, `get`, etc.) used inefficiently can lead to N+1 issues.
-3. **Related field access**: Lower weight.
+4. **Related field access**: Lower weight.
 Accessing related fields without proper optimization can cause extra queries.
-4. **Use of aggregate methods**: Lowest weight.
+5. **Use of aggregate methods**: Lowest weight.
 While not always problematic, inefficient use of aggregate methods can contribute to N+1 issues.
+6. **Bulk operations**: Score reduction.
+Bulk operations are generally more efficient, so their presence reduces the overall issue score.

+The exact weights for each factor are configurable and may be adjusted based on ongoing analysis and user feedback.

 ### How to address N+1 query issues